Akihiko-Fuji/Akihiko-Fuji/README.md

    - **High-speed camera lenses**
    - **Cinema lenses** 🎬
    - **Industrial line scan lenses**
+   - **Projector lenses**
-   - **Enlarging and projector lenses**
+   - **Enlarging lenses**

-📌 Many of these lenses **lack autofocus, focus rings, or aperture control**, but I enjoy the challenge of shooting with them! 🎞️
+📌 Many of these lenses do not have the useful feature of autofocus.
+On the contrary, ** they do not have focus rings, or aperture control**, but I enjoy the challenge of shooting with them! 🎞️

 ---